Two-sided Lieb-Thirring bounds: Results

 \end{prop} It may seem that the proposition is relatively useless without a priori information on the ground state energy.
 This is erroneous as the result can be bootstrapped to provide a convergent sequence converging to $E_0$.
 As we shall see in Section~\ref{sect:examples}, the approximation may already be very good even after one iteration, even if $M-E_0$ is very large. \begin{cor} Let $V\in \mathcal{K}_d$ and let

 Let $M_0\in (-E_0 , \infty)$ and define recursively $M_{n+1}=F(M_n)$ for $n\in\mathbb{N}$.
 Then $M_{n+1}\leq M_n$ and $M_n \to -E_0 $ as $n\rightarrow \infty$.
 Moreover,

 \end{cor} We remark that \eqref{eq:blowup} is in stark contrast to the random case.
 A shifted landscape function was considered in~\cite{david2023landscape} in the case of a random potential.
 There, it is shown that the limit $M\to -E_0^+$ can be taken after averaging over the random potential.
-In the present case where no averaging is available, we will see explicitly in Section~\ref{sect:examples} in the case of a radial potential well that $u_M$ blows up at every single point in the same limit.
+In the present case where no averaging is available, we will see explicitly in Section~\ref{sect:examples} in the case of a radial potential well that $u_M$ blows up at every single point in the same limit, namely $\lim_{M\rightarrow (-E_0)^+} (u_M^{-1}-M)=E_0$.
+Thus, in the deterministic case, the only spectral information surviving the limiting procedure is the ground state energy.